MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Understand spending*: Gain a clear understanding of the current spending for each item in the inventory list.
 Identify what you're paying for and where most of your expenses lie.

 - *Create an ordered list of workload expenses*: List the most expensive components and work your way down to the least expensive.
-This exercise helps you prioritize your optimization efforts and focus on the areas that have the highest impact on cost.
+This exercise helps you prioritize your optimization efforts and focus on the areas that have the highest effects on cost.

 ### Determine the right billing model